SMART antenna testing range

-The SMART* facility is available for minimally-invasive measurements of electrically-small, and smart, antennas at frequencies above 400 MHz.
+SMART is short for SMall Antenna Radiated Testing.
+The SMART facility is available for minimally-invasive measurements of electrically-small, and smart, antennas at frequencies above 400 MHz.
 The main challenge was to mount 'omni-directional' antennas to minimise the influence of the antenna support and feed cable.

-The SMART range was built for companies and research groups to accurately characterise antennas used for wireless communications applications.
+The SMART range was built for companies and research groups to characterise accurately antennas used for wireless communications applications.
 These include smaller, often wearable or implantable, devices with small antennas.

 This facility will be of interest to you if you are involved in the design, manufacture and use of single and multiple (adaptive and MIMO) array antennas for: